Faculty and Staff Handbook

 Bread Loaf faculty and staff are considered “at will” employees of Middlebury College (which means that either the College or the employee can terminate the employment relationship at any time, for any or no reason).
 Continuation of employment beyond the term designated in the appointment letter does not alter the at-will nature of employment.
 (See the Middlebury College Employee Handbook: www.middlebury.edu/about/handbook/).
 Because of the limited hours faculty will be working for Middlebury College, they are not eligible to receive health and welfare benefits.

 Bread Loaf will provide room and board for each employee for the summer session.
 The Bread Loaf office will arrange appropriate on- and off-campus housing at all campuses.
-Faculty who opt to live off campus when on-campus housing is available will be responsible for half their rent.
-(In New Mexico, where on-campus housing is limited, most faculty will be housed off site.)
+Ordinarily, faculty who opt to live off-campus when appropriate on-campus housing is available will be required to secure their own rentals and will need to cover the difference between the rental cost and the cost of campus housing and, if appropriate, board.
 Employees will be taxed on board costs for partners and room costs for caregivers and dependent children (with the exception of babies who share your room) as well as for off-campus housing that exceeds local fair-market value for an individual.
-Where applicable, Middlebury will add a stipend to the employee’s salary to help defray these tax costs; this stipend is itself subject to taxation.
 Please contact the Middlebury tax office with any questions.

 Family and Caregivers

 In the case of faculty and teaching staff, Bread Loaf will provide housing of an appropriate size to accommodate eligible family: partners/spouses; dependent children (18 and under); and caregivers for children under 12 (no extended family).
 Board will be provided for partners/spouses and dependent children 6 years old and under.
-These benefits will be taxed as part of the employee’s imputed income, as indicated on the chart below (Bread Loaf will add a small stipend to the initial paycheck of affected employees, to help offset the tax burden).
+These benefits will be taxed as part of the employee’s imputed income, as indicated on the chart below.
 Employees will be charged ($15/day at the Vermont and New Mexico campuses; $25/day at the Oxford campus) for meals for dependent children 7–18 years old and for caregivers; faculty will need to pay for these meals at the appropriate Bread Loaf campus office.
 Non-teaching staff who would like to bring family will need permission from the dean.

 Bread Loaf does not have the space or resources to provide housing or board benefits for long-term guests (i.e., non-dependent adults who are neither partners nor caregivers); friends and extended family will need to find and finance their own housing.
 Guests will be able to purchase tickets for any meals they take in the Bread Loaf dining halls.